Pierre Gramegna

 Mr Gramegna is committed to issues related to climate change illustrated by his participation in the United Nations Climate Change Conference (COP 3 in Kyoto as spokesperson for the EU, COP 23 in Bonn and COP 25 in Madrid as finance minister) and initiatives taken in the field of sustainable finance, including the setting up of a climate finance platform with the European Investment Bank.

 From September 2003 to December 2013, Mr Gramegna served as Director General of the Chamber of Commerce of Luxembourg.
-During that term, Mr Gramegna served for several years as Vice-President of Eurochambres and as Chairperson of Cargolux Airlines from 2004 to 2008 in addition to being a member of several boards, including the Luxembourg Stock Exchange and BGL BNP Paribas Luxembourg SA.
+During that period, Mr Gramegna served for several years as Vice-President of Eurochambres, and Chairperson of Cargolux Airlines from 2004 to 2008 in addition to being a member of several boards, including the Luxembourg Stock Exchange and BGL Fortis, later BGL BNP Paribas Luxembourg SA.

 Mr Gramegna held a diplomatic career spanning from April 1983 to August 2003, holding various posts including: